Epitech-Nantes-Tek3/R-Type/README.md

 From 5 strong men, they were reduced to 2 survivors, who were hoping to find a land somewhere.
 Making their way through space, hoping that every dangerous species has been killed.

 And that is why we are there.
-In front of our survivors, the despair, a boss appears.
+In front of our survivors, at our despair, a boss appears.
 You need to help them, tell them how to move and when to shoot.
 You need to beat this boss for the sake of humanity!
 Good luck!

 ***